Representing your views since 2003

 On match days you can find me …

 No set routine other than to come by train.
 I tend to either come straight to the ground and meet up with friends there or maybe meet up with someone in Fulham or Putney en route.
-My seat was in the Riverside Stand (W) but for now I am located in the Putney End (P3).
+I can be found in H6.

 Best ever Fulham moment